Von Willebrand disease: Treatment

-For patients with VWD type 1 and VWD type 2A, desmopressin is available as different preparations, recommended for use in cases of minor trauma, or in preparation for dental or minor surgical procedures.
+For patients with VWD type 1 and VWD type 2A, desmopressin is available as different preparations, recommended for use in cases of trauma, or in preparation for dental or surgical procedures.
 Desmopressin stimulates the release of VWF from the Weibel–Palade bodies of endothelial cells, thereby increasing the levels of VWF (as well as coagulant factor VIII) three- to five-fold.
 Desmopressin is also available as a preparation for intranasal administration (Stimate) and as a preparation for intravenous administration.
 Desmopressin is contraindicated in VWD type 2b because of the risk of aggravated thrombocytopenia and thrombotic complications.
 Desmopressin is probably not effective in VWD type 2M and is rarely effective in VWD type 2N.
 It is totally ineffective in VWD type 3.
+Regular preventative infusions of desmopressin to keep vWF levels normal (outside of planned surgical procedures or trauma) is not recommended.
+However, in very small limited studies, preventative desmopressin infusions have been shown to prevent bleeding episodes in severe VWD.

 For women with heavy menstrual bleeding, estrogen-containing oral contraceptive medications are effective in reducing the frequency and duration of the menstrual periods.
 Estrogen and progesterone compounds available for use in the correction of menorrhagia include ethinylestradiol, levonorgestrel, drospirenone and cyproterone.
 Administration of ethinylestradiol diminishes the secretion of luteinizing hormone and follicle-stimulating hormone from the pituitary, leading to stabilization of the endometrial surface of the uterus.
+An levonorgestrel containing intrauterine device (IUD) can also be placed to reduce heavy menstrual bleeding in VWD.

-Desmopressin is a synthetic analog of the natural antidiuretic hormone vasopressin.
-Its overuse can lead to water retention and dilutional hyponatremia with consequent convulsion.
+Desmopressin is generally safe, with mild side effects of low blood pressure and flushing possible.
+Very rare side effects include hyponatremia (low sodium) and cardiovascular complications.
+The incidence of hyponatremia can be reduced by limiting water intake to 1.5 liters for 1 day after receiving desmopressin.